 Apple, Sage and Riesling Compote

-- 3 medium apples, peeled, cored and cut into bite-sized chunks
+- 3 medium apples, peeled, cored and diced

 - 2 tablespoons freshly squeezed lemon juice